animatlabs/animatlabs.github.io/_posts/2025-06-03-workflow-forge-introduction.md

 ---
-title: "Introducing WorkflowForge: A Forge for Workflows 🔨"
+title: "Introducing WorkflowForge: A Forge for Workflows"
 excerpt: >-
   "After quite a bit of time working with various .NET workflow orchestration frameworks available in the market, I found myself constantly battling the same issues: heavy dependencies, complex configurations, performance bottlenecks, and steep learning curves.
 WorkflowForge is a modern workflow orchestration framework built with a simple philosophy: zero dependencies in the core, maximum power through optional extensions.
 Discover how WorkflowForge can simplify your workflow orchestration in .NET."
 categories: